haskell-game/tiny-games-hs/README.md

    or it must contain reliable build instructions (eg a ghc command line with all needed package options).
    Entries which aren't straightforward to run are incomplete.
    Achieving programs that "just work" is a core principle and part of the challenge.
+   Tips:
+   - env -S in the shebang line does not work on older GNU/Linux systems.
+     If you use it, also show a reliable run command in the comments, to be used in in the play script.
+(See https://github.com/haskell-game/tiny-games-hs/issues/25.)
+   - Avoid requiring problematic GHC versions.
+In particular GHC <9.2 doesn't work well on mac.
+     If you specify a GHC version/stackage snapshot, the current release is ideal (GHC 9.2, lts-20).
 5. The game should run on all major platforms, ideally.
 6. The game must be accompanied by a small square screenshot, ideally static and non-gif.
    (Not animated, because Github's player overlay will obscure it.